 This finding can be made, in that the location of this property and the residential use that would be allowed at this property with the proposed residential development permit would be consistent with SCCC 13.10.424 - 13.10.429 (the PRH Combining Zone District).
 The purpose of the permit is to recognize and regulate an existing residential use.
-The underlying R-1-15 zone district development standards would still apply to this property.
+The underlying RM-3 zone district development standards would still apply to any future multifamily dwellings constructed on this property.
 The existing building is a nonconforming structure, so development potential for the structure would be limited by SCCC 13.10.262.